foundriesio/docs/source/customer-factory/source-code.rst

 meta-subscriber-overrides.git
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This OE layer defines what is included into your factory image.
-You can
+You can add
-override, add, and remove packages provided in the default Linux microPlatform base.
+board specific customizations and override, add and remove packages provided
+in the default Linux microPlatform base.

 lmp-manifest.git
 ~~~~~~~~~~~~~~~~

 The repo manifest for the platform build.
 It defines which layer versions are included in your platform image.
-The default.xml file is the latest released manifest of our Linux microPlatform, and the <myfactory>.xml includes your factory changes which allows you to customize your image against our common base.
+The ``default.xml`` file is the latest released manifest of our Linux microPlatform, and the ``<myfactory>.xml`` includes your factory changes which allows you to customize your image against our common base.